shreesh5/CSE535-Assignment1/README.md

 To run the code:

 1. Open the project in Android Studio
-2. Connect a mobile phone to the computer and build the run the app on the phone
+2. Connect a mobile phone to the computer and build the app on the phone

 In the app: